R&R | Glock To Discontinue All Models!!!

 Why is Glock reportedly discontinuing most of its firearm models?

-Glock is reportedly discontinuing most models due to lawsuits filed in California, Illinois, and New Jersey.
-These lawsuits claim that Glock firearms are 'readily convertible' to full-auto, specifically by accepting auto-sear switches.
+Glock is reportedly discontinuing many models due to lawsuits filed in states like California, Illinois, and New Jersey.
+These lawsuits claim that Glock firearms are 'readily convertible' to automatic weapons, citing the ease with which they can accept modification devices.

 More 2nd Amendment & Law Videos You Might Like